elaineeeho/CodePath-Prework/README.md

 Describe any challenges encountered while building the app.

 Some challenges encountered while building the app was ensuring that each outlet was correctly connected to the view controller.
 It required great attention to ensure that the name of each outlet was correctly labeled.
+Another challenge I faced was deciding what to include in the settings: whether to include default tip settings, default background colors, default currency.
+It took a bit of time for me to figure out how to program my application to allow the backgroud color to change with the click of a button.

 ## License